thanasisn/SDR_enhancement_LAP/article/article.md

 distribution of the number of occurrences of ECE events by month in Figure\nobreakspace{}\ref{fig:relative-month-occurancies-ECE}.
-The most active period for ECE events is in spring and early summer (March -- June), followed by a period in late autumn (September and October).
+The most active period for ECE events is in spring and early summer (March -- June), followed by a period in early autumn (September and October).
 This is probably related to the weather characteristics in these periods, with frequent alternations between clear sky periods and clouds.